Welcome to the

 CFN Planning Committee .

 The Community Food Network is a Planning Group designed to support Community Gardens and Food Distribution Resources.
-Representatives from several local organizations meet on the first Monday of each month to assist with garden coordination, distribution needs, resource development, marketing, volunteer recruitment, and educational planning.
-This group is open to anyone who is interested in helping with meetings taking place at 1:30pm at the following locations.
+Representatives from several local organizations meet on the last Tuesday of each month to assist with garden coordination, distribution needs, resource development, marketing, volunteer recruitment, and educational planning.
+This group is open to anyone who is interested in helping with meetings taking place at 3:30 pm at the H.O.
+Steele Education Center.

 Meetings will be held at the H.O.
-Steele Educational Building on the first Monday of the Month from 1:30 to 3 pm!
+Steele Educational Building on the last Tuesday of the Month at 3:30 pm!

 Community Gardens are maintained by volunteers and produce is donated to local families in need.

-Volunteers from local service groups help out each garden including MSU-E Master Gardeners, the United Way & Volunteer Connections and the Ionia Kids Club.
+Volunteers from local service groups help out each garden including MSU-E Master Gardeners, the United Way & Volunteer Connections Montcalm-Ionia Counties, the Ionia County Intermediate School District, Montcalm Area Intermediate School District and various 4-H and after school programs.

 More volunteers are always needed and always welcomed at special events and work days.
 Work days will be scheduled soon, please check the calendar link for specific days or contact the garden coordinator for the garden that you would like to volunteer at!